hossam-elshabory/Udacity_Data_Analyst_Nanodegree_FWD/02_Udacity_Advanced_Data_Analyst_Nanodegree_FWD/02_Communicate_Data_Findings/README.md

 - Most of customers and subscribers that are taking the trips are within the ages of 27 to 37
 - Females trips duration are slightly longer than males
 - Customers over all take longer trips than subscribers
-- Most of users are males but females take the longer trips but also, customers take longer trips over all than subscribers so i'm asumming most of customers are females.
+- Most of users are males but females take the longer trips but also, customers take longer trips over all than subscribers so i'm assuming most of customers are females.

 # Conclusions